felenk/herding-cats/src/posts/a-post-with-figures-and-video.md

 ![Proper useage of face masks and how to put them on](images/2.6f_facemaskdemo.gif "Storyboard animation of illustration explaning how to properly wear a mask.")

-You can also add videos to posts from YouTube or Vimeo (or wherever, really) and the front-end will also make those bleed-out for you too.
+*The video below helped inspire this series of images.*

-<iframe width="560" height="315" src="https://www.youtube.com/embed/_38JDGnr0vA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JwPWdkbyizw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Finally, how about a `<blockquote>`?